-If you want the little ones to share your passion for sport fishing, we tell you some tips that can serve to "get them hooked" and get them to start stealing your rods ...
+If you want the little ones to share your passion for sport fishing, we can give you some tips that can work to "get them hooked" and get them to start stealing your rods ...

 Surely, the child will make mistakes (it is the best way to learn) and will not cast properly, scare the fish, make noise , be hungry all the time, set the hook inadequately, retrieve poorly and dozens of errors, which are necessary to be corrected with affection and without shouting or threats.
 If you are naturally irritable, do not take him out with you.
-Never insult, or threaten him: show that you too are wrong, tell stories...
+Never insult, or threaten him: show that you can make mistakes too, tell stories...

 4. Help him to enjoy the fishing experience

 If a child starts with the sacrifices of many fishing scenarios (wading, long walks, mosquitos, etc.), he will surely produce an association between fishing and the lack of comfort or fishing and pain, he will flee from the sport.
 Look for comfortable fishing, in spite of catching the large species might be your dream.
 However, given the particular learning concept for a child, try to find a fishing scenario where, even crappie or catfish, he will be able to catch some fish.
 Look for boats and a comfortable mid-season climate, with a clean coastline and without too much effort.

 Teach him for example to see the small wonders of nature and to be immersed in a natural environment.
 Maybe for you it is very common to see a duck or a crow, but it is rare for him.
 Looking beyond the fishery also generate a parenthesis that loosens tensions in many hours of searching for fish.